Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Hong Kong Success was sold late 1978 to broken up and arrived at the Chen Tai Iron Works shipyards at Kaohsiung Taiwan on January 1, 1979, and breaking up commenced on February 10.

-These fine passenger cargo liners offered an excellent service from Europe to the West Coast of America and many ex passengers speak highly of them.
-Thus, many who will read this feature will be able relive their days on these intimate ships!
+There was no doubt about it, but originally these were superb passenger cargo liners that offered excellent service from Europe to the West Coast of America and many ex passengers to this day continue to speak very highly about them, as these two ships were greatly loved.
+Thus, many who will read this feature will be able relive their days on these delightful and intimate small ships!

-Page Three: The Reijnouw Nunnink’s voyage on the SS Dinteldijk
+Page Three: The Reijnouw Nunnink’s voyage on the SS Dinteldyk.

 ssMaritime.com & ssMaritime.net